dotis/IMaRS_Chemical_Inventory/Chem_inventory_notes.md

 3. 0005PO
 4. 0005PQ (this is now empty)

+These were put into Chematix by Ethan Goddard, but were assigned to the Hu lab.
+He will transfer them back to us.

 ### MeOH (rec'd 4/13/23) - None are entered in Chematix
 1. 0005Q1